 This section summarizes the detailed analysis of these three alternatives for Operable Unit GW-2.
-Table 12 also contains a summary comparison of the final candidate alternatives for groundwater Operable Unit GW-2.
+Tables 13 and 14 also contain a summary comparison of the final candidate alternatives for groundwater Operable Unit GW-2.

 Consideration of the No Action Alternative is required by the National Oil and Hazardous Substances Pollution Contingency Plan.
 The amount of risk reduction provided by each of the other final candidate alternatives is compared to the No Action Alternative to assess how effective they are.
 The No Action Alternative involves neither clean-up of contaminated groundwater, nor groundwater monitoring.